limi/limi.github.io/_posts/2009-11-23-mac-installer-revisited.md

 redirect_from: "/articles/firefox-mac-installation-experience-revisited/"

 title: "Firefox Mac installation experience, revisited"
-subtitle: "A second look at the issues with installation of firefox on the mac, with recommendations on how to fix them."
+subtitle: "A second look at the issues with installation of firefox on the mac, with recommendations on how to fix them"
 cover_image: mountains.jpg

-excerpt: "A second look at the issues with installation of firefox on the mac, with recommendations on how to fix them."
+excerpt: "A second look at the issues with installation of firefox on the mac, with recommendations on how to fix them"

 ---